How Missing One Deadline Could Cost You $40,000 in Merit Aid

 The High Cost of Calendar Confusion

 Merit aid operates on a first-come, first-served basis at most schools.
-Once the money allocated for a given year runs out, it's gone—regardless of how qualified your student might be.
+Once the money allocated for a given year runs out, it is gone.
+It does not matter how qualified your student is.

 Real Examples from Major Universities